Creating SOPs That Actually Get Used: A Guide for Contractors

 • Equipment check-out and return

-• Customer communication after a job
+• Customer follow-ups after a job

 2. Keep It Visual and Mobile-Friendly

-• Use bullet points instead of paragraphs
+• Use bullet points, not paragraphs

-• Include checkboxes or step numbers
+• Include checklists or numbered steps

-• Add photos or short videos of the task being done correctly
+• Add photos or short videos of the task

-3. Use Real-World Language (Not Corporate Speak)
+3. Use Real-World Language (Not Corporate Jargon)

 Example:

-Bad: “Commence equipment inspection protocol in accordance with safety directive 4.2.”
+“Commence equipment inspection protocol in accordance with safety directive 4.2.”

 4. Assign Ownership and Accountability

-• Review SOPs during onboarding and weekly team meetings
+• Review SOPs during new hire onboarding

 5. Review and Improve Regularly